Truthkey/Birth-by-Sleep-Randomizer/README.md

 HED and PKG files are usually in this path: **C:\Program Files\Epic Games\KH_1.5_2.5\Image\en**

+## Explanation of options

+- Randomize Bosses: Any enemy that's considered a boss will be replaced by another boss.
+- Randomize Enemies: Any regular enemy is replaced by any other enemies in the game.
+- Allow Weak Bosses As Enemies: Allows weak bosses (list below) to spawn instead of normal enemies when "Randomize Enemies" is turned on.
+- Allow Strong Bosses As Enemies: Allows strong bosses (list below) to spawn instead of normal enemies when "Randomize Enemies" is turned on.
+- Randomize Shop Contents: The list of commands and items offered in the Moogle Shops is fully randomized.
+Duplicates can happen.
+- Randomize Chest Contents: The content of every chest is the game is randomized to any item or command obtainable by the character.
+- Randomize Starting Commands: The first three commands you start the game with are randomized by any compatible command.
+- Randomize D-Link Abilities: The abilities attached to each D-Link are randomized.
+One D-Link can have the same ability twice.
+- Early Recipes: All characters get basic recipes as you progress in the game.
+Terra gets a few more than the rest.

 ## About Chest Randomization
 To avoid possible softlocks, all big chests are excluded from the chest randomization.